Boulangerie/hubot-mill/README.md

 ### Learn hubot to leave rocks for find his bullshit !
 - [ ] Implement a true logger to see what hubot do

+### Improve filesystem management
+Instead of using promise of folder, use it or flag, this could avoid problem with promise.
+Other solution should be to create it at module install

+- [ ] Spec it :)

 ### Other points
 - [ ] Find a way to delete what hubot send to slack
 - [ ] Make this part of hubot more customisable via brain of something (theme ?)